-a.
+- a.
 Permanently disqualified.
-Trustees/ officers/employees permanently disqualified by the Monetary Board from holding a extortion, forgery, malversation, swindling, theft, robbery, falsification, bribery, violation of B.P.
+Trustees/ officers/employees permanently disqualified by the Monetary Board from holding a director/trustee position: - (1) Persons who have been convicted by final judgment of a court for offenses involving dishonesty or breach of trust such as but not limited to, estafa, embezzlement, extortion, forgery, malversation, swindling, theft, robbery, falsification, bribery, violation of B.P.
 Blg.
 22, violation of Anti- Graft and Corrupt Practices Act and prohibited acts and transactions under Section 7 of R.A.
 No. 6713 (Code of Conduct and Ethical Standards for Public Officials and Employees);

-(1) Persons who have been convicted by final judgment of a court for offenses involving dishonesty or breach of trust such

-S Regulations Part I - Page10d

-(2) Persons who have been convicted by final judgment of a court sentencing them to serve a maximum term of imprisonment of more than six (6) years;

-(3) Persons who have been convicted by final judgment of the court for violation of banking/quasi-banking/NSSLA laws, rules and regulations;

-(4) Persons who have been judicially declared insolvent, spendthrift or incapacitated to contract;

-(5) Trustees, officers or employees of closed banks/QBs/trust entities who were found to be culpable for such institutions closure as determined by the Monetary Board;

-(6) Trustees and officers of banks, QBs and trust entities found by the Monetary Board as administratively liable for violation of banking laws, rules and regulations where a penalty of removal from office is imposed, and which finding of the Monetary Board has become final and executory; or

-(7) Trustees and officers of banks, QBs and trust entities or any person found by the Monetary Board to be unfit for the position of trustees or officers because they were found administratively liable by another government agency for violation of banking laws, rules and regulations or any offense/violation involving dishonesty or breach of trust, and which finding of said government agency has become final and executory.
+- (2) Persons who have been convicted by final judgment of a court sentencing them to serve a maximum term of imprisonment of more than six (6) years; - (3) Persons who have been convicted by final judgment of the court for violation of banking/quasi-banking/NSSLA laws, rules and regulations; - (4) Persons who have been judicially declared insolvent, spendthrift or incapacitated to contract; - (5) Trustees, officers or employees of closed banks/QBs/trust entities who were found to be culpable for such institution's closure as determined by the Monetary Board; - (6) Trustees and officers of banks, QBs and trust entities found by the Monetary Board as administratively liable for violation of banking laws, rules and regulations where a penalty of removal from office is imposed, and which finding of the Monetary Board has become final and executory; or - (7) Trustees and officers of banks, QBs and trust entities or any person found by the Monetary Board to be unfit for the position of trustees or officers because they were found administratively liable by another government agency for violation of banking laws, rules and regulations or any offense/violation involving dishonesty or breach of trust, and which finding of said government agency has become final and executory. - b.

-b.
 Temporarily disqualified.
-Trustees/ officers/employees disqualified by the Monetary Board from holding a trustee position for a specific/indefinite period of time.
+Trustees/officers/employees disqualified by the Monetary Board from holding a trustee position for a specific/indefinite period of time.
 Included are: